 A summary of the customer's performance for the reporting period

+The customer's satisfaction and service delivery as described in the VR-SFP can be verified by customer's signature on the VR1604 or by VR staff member contact with the customer.
+For information, refer to VR-SFP 3.11.1 Documentation and Signatures.

 Payment for Work Experience training is made when the VR counselor approves a complete, accurate, signed, and dated:

 VR1604, Work Experience Training Report; and